PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Don't apologize.
 Just draAAAAAAAAAHag!"
 Boltac screamed, then passed out from the pain .

-When the Farm Boy got Boltac into the store he propped him up against the counter.
+When the Farm Boy got Boltac into the store, he propped him up against the counter.
 Boltac came around enough to say, "Take the keys.
 In the back, the chest on the left.
 Very important, only open the chest on the LEFT.
 Bring me the bottle."

 "Which bottle?"